 Of the three AbD trips that we have done, the Greece trip had the most free time.
 We still had lots of time as a group, but we did have a good amount of time to enjoy the pools and beach.

 I was so impressed with the premium service we received.
 For instance, when we traveled from Naples to Florence, we had reservations in the first-class cabin of a high-speed train.
 We also had front-of-the line privileges at many attractions, and our guides pre-booked times so that we didn’t have to wait in line.
-This is the type of thing that we may not have even known to book.
+This is the type of thing that we may not have even known to book if we were traveling on our own.

 Top Notch Family Hotels